 3. Quantitative description.
 If an optical system, describe and illustrate its operation.
 Use concepts discussed in class, e.g., ray optics, lens formulae, ...

 This section must contain a mathematical description: this means actual numbers and equations!
 Include discussion of performance criteria, i.e., how accurate, sensitive, etc. This part will be heavily weighted in determining the grade.
 You will probably need to use two pages for this section.

 4. References.
 They must include at least one book and one journal article, plus any technical notes or catalog descriptions used.
-The URL of any WWW information must be cited.
+The URL of any web information must be cited.

 To facilitate the presentations, please give me your talk (it can be powerpoint, word, or pdf) by email, flash-memory, or CD before noon on your presentation day.
 I'll load them in sequence on my laptop; there is no need to bring your computer to class.
-No audio please!
-I will distribute the entire set of presentations to the class before the end of the semester.
+I will post the presentations on the course web site following the talks.